- Primary Care Resident, University of Mississippi Medical Center-Jackson, Mississippi

 - B.S. in Life Science, Kansas State University-Manhattan, Kansas

 Dr. Moorman Li joined the University of Florida as a Clinical Assistant Professor in 2008.
 She received her Bachelor’s degree from Kansas State University and completed her Doctor of Pharmacy degree at University of Kansas.
 She completed a primary care residency at University of Mississippi Medical Center in 2001 and became a pharmacy practitioner with Shands Jacksonville from 2001 to 2008.
-While working at Shands Jacksonville, she created and ran a pharmacist driven pain management clinic in a primary care clinic.
+While working at Shands Jacksonville (now UF Health Jacksonville), she created and ran a pharmacist driven pain management clinic in a primary care clinic.
 Dr. Moorman Li was promoted to supervisor of the Ambulatory Pharmacy in 2007 where she was responsible for aiding in the supervision of daily activities of ten pharmacists and fourteen technicians.
 She began as a part time clinical assistant professor with the University of Florida College of Pharmacy in 2003.
 During this time she facilitated many of the College of Pharmacy courses and mentored students leading to her discovery of her passion for teaching.
-She also has been a facilitator for the UF WPPD program on the Jacksonville campus from 2003 to 2009.
-In 2008, Dr. Moorman Li also has developed a clinical practice site at the River Garden Hebrew Home for the Aged focusing on chronic pain management for the long term care residents as well as the patients admitted for rehabilitation following surgery.
+She also was a facilitator for the UF WPPD program on the Jacksonville campus from 2003 to 2009.
+In 2008, Dr. Moorman Li developed a clinical practice site at the River Garden Hebrew Home for the Aged focusing on chronic pain management for the long term care residents as well as the patients admitted for rehabilitation following surgery.
 Since January 2017, Dr. Moorman Li is working as a clinical pharmacist at UF Health Jacksonville twice a week which gives her the opportunity working directly with patients suffering from chronic pain and work with students and residents rotating through the pharmacist ran pain management clinic.